pliedpiper/openrouter/README.md

 ## Troubleshooting

 - **Missing API key**: Verify `.env` contains `openRouter=<key>` with no quotes.
-- **Model errors**: Some providers rate-limit or require allowlisting—double-check your OpenRouter dashboard.
+- **Model errors**: Some providers rate-limit or require allowlisting -- double-check your OpenRouter dashboard.
 - **Network issues**: The script retries per run; simply re-run the round or swap to available models.